josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/👻_new_ghost_to_be_vetoed.md

 I obviously understand that the political ties are such, that Israel needs to maintain a good relationship with Modi, for arms deals, and both parties have shared interest into humanising a very specific group.

+But all of us were born British (even the lost Christian boys).

-But if we're talking about CVE, can we please be very clear?
+So if we're talking about CVE, can we please be very clear?

 Any alt right nationalism is a risk to community- and identity-targeted extremist violence in the UK.